 We are Phil and Matt, two guys who found themselves in West Africa and never left.
 When we are not riding scooters around West Africa, we run a hostel and restaurant in Bamako, Mali called The Sleeping Camel.
+After reading a bit more about us, make sure to read about you.

 Matt grew up in Dalby, a small town in Queensland, Australia.
 He first moved to Africa in early 2000 and has been involved in the tourism industry ever since.
 He has led expeditions through 28 African countries and has been based permanently in West Africa since 2009.
 His most memorable travel experience in West Africa was crossing the western edge of the Sahara Desert for the first time in 2005.